pantheon-systems/documentation/source/content/cms-admin.md

 ### Unable to Install Plugins on Migrated Sites

-On some WordPress sites migrated from other hosting platforms, when installing or updating plugins you may see an error like this:
+On some WordPress sites migrated from other platforms, when installing or updating plugins you may see an error like this:

 ![Failed Plugin Installation](../docs/assets/images/wp-plugin-failed.png)